Jump To Section

 Design Purpose & Goals:

-Design UI layouts & visuals for game menus & HUD
+Design player-facing interfaces & visuals for game's menus & HUD

 3D-model game environment, character, inventory, & other visuals